sasetz/fiit_template/lib.typ

   pagebreak() // intentional empty page

   // table of contents
-  // TODO: make it use a different kind of numbering (with Roman numerals)
+  // TODO: make it use a different kind of page numbering (with Roman numerals)
   // TODO: separate appendices into their own "category" of the contents
   // TODO: make an option to add table of contents for images, tables,
   // abbreviations and definitions